BuzzzyNYC/COVIDTracker_DS_Task/README.md

 Link: https://public.tableau.com/app/profile/trang.nguyen1280/viz/COVIDTracker-QuarterlyAverageTestingCaseandDeathRatepercapitaperCountry/Dashboard4

 ### Question 3: Please find the attached .csv files for questions 1,2 with limit 6 countries.
-Otherwise, the dashboards for questions 1, 2 per month and quarter are filter by country and user can select up to 6 countries.
+Otherwise, the dashboards for questions 1, 2 per month and quarter are filter by country and users can select up to 6 countries.

 ### Question 4 & 5: